 Let’s work through an example.
 Jim ordered some stuff on his credit card in 2011 and stopped making payments later that year.
 The bank sold this credit card debt to a third party collection agency who is now trying to collect in 2016.

-After this date, you are “safe” from being sued over the debt because you have what is known as an absolute defense.
+You are “safe” from being sued over the debt because you have what is known as an absolute defense.
 You will not automatically win the lawsuit if you do not present this defense, however.
 You still have to go to court and raise the defense in order to prevent a judgment against you.

 Should I make a partial payment?